Kaththi: Release

 Kaththi was released on 22 October 2014, coinciding with the Diwali festival.
 The film was released in more than 1300 screens worldwide.
-The film released in 400 screens in Tamil Nadu, and 200 screens in Kerala, setting a record at screen count.
+The film released in 400 screens in Tamil Nadu and 200 screens in Kerala, setting a record at screen count.
 In overseas, the film was released in US in 105 screens, which is considered as the biggest Tamil release in the country, and in Canada, the film released on 21 screens.
 The film released in United Kingdom on 70 screens, and in France on 24 screens.
 The film released in Sri Lanka, on 28 screens, and in Australia on 16 screens.
 The film was released in Malaysia on 120 screens, which is highest for a Tamil film at that time.

 The satellite rights of the film were sold to Jaya TV.
 Shibu Thameens purchased the Kerala theatrical rights.
 The theatrical rights in Tiruchirappalli and Thanjavur were sold to T. Siva of Boss Films.
 Prominent film producer Tagore Madhu acquired the theatrical rights in Andhra Pradesh and Telangana.
 MM Media, previously known as GK Media, acquired the film's theatrical rights in the USA.
 Goldie Films acquired the theatrical distribution rights in Karnataka.
 The film was sold out in all the territories, nine days before the film's theatrical release.

 The Telugu-dubbed version, which was planned to release along with the Tamil version, was pushed to 31 October 2014 and later to 21 November.
 The dubbed version was dropped, in favour of a Telugu remake titled Khaidi No. 150, which was planned by the producer.
 The film was also dubbed and released in Hindi under the title Khaki Aur Khiladi. and was released through YouTube in 2017.

+On Vijay's 45th birthday (22 June 2019), fans organized a re-release of the film in Palakkad, following his fandom in Kerala.
+Another re-release of the film held on the actor's 50th birthday, with other films, Ghilli (2004), Pokkiri (2007), Thuppakki (2012), Mersal (2017) and Master (2021).
+The film was released in Japan on 1 November 2024.